Assessing the impact of Open Research Information Infrastructures using NLP driven full-text Scientometrics: A case study of the LXCat open-access platform: Corpus Construction and Data Extraction Pipeline

+In this LXCat case study, research infrastructure resource extraction corresponds to extraction of databases.
 Database mention extraction operates on cleaned TXT files obtained from MD files.
 A systematic pipeline, shown in Figure~\ref{fig:db_tm}, identifies, extracts, and aggregates references to LXCat databases through sentence segmentation, keyword filtering, tokenization, and author name disambiguation.
 The resulting normalized mentions are compiled into document-level frequency counts for downstream analysis.

 The pipeline processes each TXT file by first segmenting multi-line text paragraphs using a custom and robust sentence splitter, that preserves abbreviations, decimal numbers, acronyms, and other scientific notations to avoid false boundaries.
 After applying the keyword filtering module, only sentences containing user-defined data-related keywords are retained for further analysis.
 Further on, the selected sentences are tokenized such that the author names are grouped into separate author tokens (e.g., “Biagi et al.”) and handled independently, ensuring that they are not confused with the database names appearing elsewhere in the sentence.
 All remaining tokens are matched against a curated vocabulary of known LxCat databases, with strict exact token comparison to prevent accidental matches with unrelated words.
 Detected database mentions are counted, normalized across version variants, and aggregated into a document-level dictionary containing the databases, their frequencies, and the extracted keyword-relevant sentences.